multiplealiases/multiplealiases.github.io/_posts/2025-06-07-some-thoughts-on-this-software-license.md

 The hell is this?
 Okay, let me break it down:

+# It's cowardly

+Before I talk into the wider problem, let me say something about the moral position this license takes.
+It specifically wants to shut out Bad People™, but it's also downright cowardly.
+I think a reality of living in a society is that, eventually, what you do will end up ultimately, indirectly contributing to evil.
+It wouldn't take a prophet to say that NumPy is probably used by militaries for calculations that will probably be used to murder people.

+I don't *like* this state of affairs, I really don't, but don't you also go outside in daylight, knowing that it increases your risk of cancer?
+It's about risk *management*;
+the Bad Thing may happen,
+but isn't it worth it to have done the risky thing?
+Don't you want to do some good?
+Hell, it's not like NumPy is *made* to kill;
+they've made a conveyor belt
+which happens to be used by someone else to make guns.
+You didn't set out to hurt people, so why act like you are?

+Either you will have done some good and a tiny amount of bad, or you will have done *no* good and *no* bad.
+This license deprives others from doing good with your work, because you're too scared of the comparatively tiny amount of bad that could be done with it.
+It's not a productive way to think about the problem.

+I think if you really want to stop evil, speak out against evil.
+Donate time, money and other resources to causes against evil.
+Do **something**, don't let this moral purity ritual paralyze you.

 # FOSS licenses are a difficult compromise.

 What I think I've understood about Free Software is that it's a legal shim.